 This is the beginning of the installation phase of the kit.

 Using a 5mm hex wrench, unscrew the pivot bolt and dis-assemble the new parts.
-NOTE: The picture shows a lock washer on the titanium screw.
+NOTE: The picture shows a lock washer on the pivot screw.
 It is now shipped with the kit accessories in the separate zip lock bag to reduce the possibility of it becoming lost during disassembly.

 Next apply some grease to the middle section of the bell crank lever as shown.